code-dispenser/Flow/ReadMe.md

 Console.WriteLine($"The value to use is: { craftyFlowOutput}\r\n");

-craftyFlowOutput = craftyFlow.OnSuccess(success => Console.WriteLine(success))//this will be skipped as the flow is a failed flow
+craftyFlowOutput = craftyFlow.OnSuccess(success => Console.WriteLine(success))//will be skipped as the flow is a failed flow
                     .OnFailure(failure =>
                     {
                         Console.WriteLine($"Failure reason: {failure.Reason} > Starting another operation . . .");